russelsantos19/100-days-of-code/log.md

 **Thoughts**:    I realised that an hour is not enough and too short for me to make some productive progress everyday and I also realise that I always spend more than an hour or two everyday.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 65: August 30, 2020 Sunday

+**Today's Progress**:   Spent an hour in coding and designing the day and time list on my project.
+I'd be able to also add the edit button if you want to edit the list.

+**Thoughts**:    I'll do my best to code daily at least an hour cause I'll be busy these coming days at work.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)